johnshearing/beemocracy/BeemocracyMina.md

       * #### No a.i.
 Will Be Used To Decide Any Governance Issues
         * a.i. models are points of centralized control which say whatever the builders train them to say.
         * a.i. models must never sit on a jury.
-        * a.i. models must never substitute for human do diligence and first hand knowledge.
+        * a.i. models must never substitute for human due diligence and first hand knowledge.
       * #### Constitutional Committee members will be compensated with Mina and will agree to hold only Mina in their portfolio and no other assets of any kind.
         * This to ensure the incentives of the Constitutional Committee are in alignment with their responsibility of adding utility and value to the protocol.
         * CC members will be dismissed if found to be holding assets other than Mina.
-        * Some allowance must be made for cash in their local currency for and personal property.
+        * Some allowance must be made for cash in their local currency and for personal property.
         * Many in our community would love the opportunity to join with 11 other honorable community members to be well compensated in Mina and with the opportunity to grow the value of their tokens (and grow everyone else’s too) by virtue of their unique positions as Constitutional Committee members.
 I am sure all of them would see the enormous value created by aligned incentives when all CC members agree to hold only Mina and would gladly agree to the condition of expulsion from the CC if discovered to be cheating as this would be the glue that holds their incentives in alignment for the mutual benefit of all.
       * #### All Mina Moving In And Out Of The Treasury Must Be Moved Transparently
         * Public variables must be used on all treasury transactions sufficient to understand where the funds come from or where funds are going.